November 29, 2024 - Tagged as: en, parsing, rust.

 }

-It performs better than the recursive descent parser and the iterator based parser, and on par with the “push” based parser: (numbers are slightly different than above as I rerun them together)
+It performs better than the recursive descent parser and the iterator based parser, and on par with the “push” based parser: (numbers are slightly different than above as I rerun them again together)

 I’m not quite sure what about recursion that makes the recursive descent parser perform so much worse, but my guess is that it makes the control flow more complicated to analyze, and in runtime, you have to move things around (in registers and stack locations) based on calling conventions.
 When moving between registers and stack locations you do memory reads and writes.
 My guess is that when combined, these cost something.